 (h) To decide the date of the next Annual General Meeting.

-(a) Each officer or committee member shall be proposed and seconded at the Annual General Meeting, and must have been a member of the Club for a period of 12 months.
+(a) Each Club Officer or Committee member shall be proposed and seconded at the Annual General Meeting, and must have been a member of the Club for 12 months,

 (b) Associate members have no club rights or voting powers, and or to propose or second members at the Annual General Meeting.

-(c) Members or associate members who have a financial interest in a cycling or related business shall be eligible for officer or committee membership, however, should declare their interest before election (or at the next Committee meeting for new financial interests).
+(c) Members or associate members who have a financial interest in a cycling or related business shall be eligible for officer or committee membership, however, the interest should be declared their interest before election (or at the next Committee meeting for new financial interests).

 (d) Fully paid up members only shall be eligible to stand as Club Officers.